jundalisay/ppblist/content/en/faq.md

 {{< l a="Pantrypoints" >}}
 The government can earn a points-tax per transaction which can be claimed as the goods and services of the person taxed.
 In this way, Pantrypoints becomes an employment system as well.

+So a potato farmer literaly pays potatoes to the government which it then pays to its employees or uses for welfare services, reducing the use of money for such purposes.
+The revenue that would have gone to the banker to finance that money then goes to the farmer to incentivize his productivity, increasing the real wealth of nations.
 {{< /l >}}